AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 ![clearvalueof](assets/clearvalueof.png)

-**Hide** Hides the specified object.
+**[!UICONTROL Hide]** Hides the specified object.

-**Show** Shows the specified object.
+**[!UICONTROL Show]** Shows the specified object.

-**Enable** Enables the specified object.
+**[!UICONTROL Enable]** Enables the specified object.

-**Disable** Disables the specified object.
+**[!UICONTROL Disable]** Disables the specified object.

-**Invoke service** Invokes a service configured in a form data model.
+**[!UICONTROL Invoke service]** Invokes a service configured in a form data model.
 When you choose the Invoke Service operation, a field appears.
-On tapping the field, it displays all services configured in all form data models on your AEM instance.
+On tapping the field, it displays all services configured in all form data models on your [!DNL Experience Manager] instance.
 On choosing a form data model service, additional fields appear where you can map form objects with input and output parameters for the specified service.
 See example rule for invoking form data model services.

 In addition to form data model service, you can specify a direct WSDL URL to invoke a web service.
 However, a form data model service has many benefits and the recommended approach to invoke a service.

-For more information about configuring services in form data model, see [AEM Forms Data Integration](data-integration.md).
+For more information about configuring services in form data model, see [[!DNL Experience Manager Forms] Data Integration](data-integration.md).

-**Set value of** Computes and sets the value of the specified object.
+**[!UICONTROL Set value of]** Computes and sets the value of the specified object.
 You can set the object value to a string, the value of another object, the computed value using mathematical expression or function, the value of a property of an object, or the output value from a configured form data model service.
-When you choose the web service option, it displays all services configured in all form data models on your AEM instance.
+When you choose the web service option, it displays all services configured in all form data models on your [!DNL Experience Manager] instance.
 On choosing a form data model service, additional fields appear where you can map form objects with input and output parameters for the specified service.

-For more information about configuring services in form data model, see [AEM Forms Data Integration](data-integration.md).
+For more information about configuring services in form data model, see [[!DNL Experience Manager Forms] Data Integration](data-integration.md).

-The **Set Property** rule type allows you to set the value of a property of the specified object based on a condition action.
+The **[!UICONTROL Set Property]** rule type allows you to set the value of a property of the specified object based on a condition action.

 It enables you to define rules to add check boxes dynamically to the adaptive form.
 You can use custom function, a form object, or an object property to define a rule.

 ![Set Property](assets/set_property_rule_new.png)

-To define a rule based on a custom function, select **Function Output** from the drop-down list, and drag-and-drop a custom function from the **Functions** tab.
+To define a rule based on a custom function, select **[!UICONTROL Function Output]** from the drop-down list, and drag-and-drop a custom function from the **[!UICONTROL Functions]** tab.
 If the condition action is met, the number of checkboxes defined in the custom function are added to the adaptive form.

-To define a rule based on a form object, select **Form Object** from the drop-down list, and drag-and-drop a form object from the **Form Objects** tab.
+To define a rule based on a form object, select **[!UICONTROL Form Object]** from the drop-down list, and drag-and-drop a form object from the **[!UICONTROL Form Objects]** tab.
 If the condition action is met, the number of checkboxes defined in the form object are added to the adaptive form.

 A Set Property rule based on an object property allows you to add the number of checkboxes in an adaptive form based on another object property that is included in the adaptive form.